Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 where $I_i$ is an integer or half-integer for a total odd or even number of particles, respectively.
 Solving these equations specifies all the possible values of $k_i$, thus determining the complete wave function.
 To express a physical solution, these values must all be different from each other.
 It is worth pointing out here that the solutions strongly depend on the sign of the interaction: for the repulsive case, all solutions are real \citep{Yang1969BosonsTD}, while for the attractive case complex solutions called {\it strings} are allowed \citep{Takahashi1999OneDimensional}.
 Solving the eigenvalue equation $H \psi = E \psi$ then returns the total energy of the system, which is simply given by

-The problem of finding the whole spectrum of the model is thus reduced to solving the BAE, from which the ground state energy, elementary excitations and correlation functions can be derived.
-Remarkably, the method allows one to handle both the repulsive and attractive regimes as well as to deal with an arbitrary number of particles, and has been successfully employed in a number of applications.
-A comparison between experimental results obtained for the pair correlations of a one-dimensional Bose gas and the results predicted by the Bethe ansatz approach is shown in Fig.~\ref{fig:2bodycorr}, where a decrease of pair correlations can be observed as the interactions are made stronger.
+The problem of finding the whole spectrum of the model is thus reduced to solving the BAE, from which the ground state energy, elementary excitations, and correlation functions can be derived.
+Remarkably, the method allows one to handle both the repulsive and attractive regimes as well as to deal with an arbitrary number of particles and has been successfully employed in a number of applications.
+A comparison between experimental results obtained for the pair correlations of a 1D Bose gas and the results predicted by the Bethe ansatz approach is shown in Fig.~\ref{fig:2bodycorr}, where a decrease of pair correlations can be observed as the interactions are made stronger.

-For the fermionic case, the situation becomes more involved since one has to deal with different component or spins.
-Thus, the spatial wave function, provided by the coordiante Bethe ansatz, must be combined with a corresponding spin wave function.
+For the fermionic case, the situation becomes more involved since one has to deal with different components or spins.
+Thus, the spatial wave function, provided by the coordinate Bethe ansatz, must be combined with a corresponding spin wave function.
 Yang's solution for the spin wave function in a two-component system of $N$ fermions with $N_\downarrow$ down spins is obtained with the {\it generalized} or Bethe-Yang ansatz, and reads \citep{Yang1967Fermi,Takahashi1999OneDimensional}

 where the $y_i$ are the coordinates of spin-down particles with $i \in \{1,...,N_{\downarrow}\}$ and $R$ are permutations acting on these coordinates.
 For each permutation, the functions $F(\Lambda,y)$ depend on the {\it spin rapidities} $\Lambda$ and are given by